MethodsOfMachineLearning/probabilistic_line_search/README.md

 This implementation consists of two major components:
 - A line search class (``ProbLSOptimizer``).
 It performs the line search, i.e. it gathers observations, updates the GP model, decides where to evaluate next, et cetera.
 The ``ProbLSOptimizer`` takes as argument a ``func`` object that is the "interface" to the objective function.
 It assumes that this interface has certain methods for evaluating at new points or accepting the current one; see below.
 - The TensorFlow interface ``ProbLSOptimizerSGDInterface``.
-This can be used as the ``func`` argument for a ``ProbLSOptimizer`` and provides the necessary interface functions to use the line search to train your TensorFlow model.
+This can be used as the ``func`` argument for a ``ProbLSOptimizer`` and provides the necessary interface to use the line search to train your TensorFlow model.

 ### Line Search